AdaptivePerf/AdaptivePerf/docs/MAINPAGE.md

 **If adaptiveperf-server is run internally (i.e. as part of the ```adaptiveperf``` command) with the frontend connecting to it via file descriptors, the communication is as follows:**

 <img class="main_page_img" src="internal.svg" alt="Internal adaptiveperf-server communication diagram" />

-*Please note that in both cases the frontend additionally sends the received subclient connection instructions directly to each profiler before waiting for "start_profile".*